woordwaark/Spotlight-pipeline/README.md

 We developed a web app that can be used for entering the meta data.
 The app is found in this GitHub repository in the folder `addMetaData_CheckText`.
 The app is implemented in R Shiny.
 Knowledge about R and the R package Shiny is required in order to install this app.

 The app takes the PDFs with text layers as input.
 When a volunteer processes a PDF, the text layer is extracted from the PDF, and the PDF and the text are shown side by side in the app.
-In order to enter the meta data of a source, the volunteer selects a source and clicks on **Voer metadata in**.
-Then in the next screen the volunteer clicks on **Bron** and enters  the data in the input fields.
+In order to enter the meta data of a source, the volunteer selects a source and clicks on **Voer metadata in** (Eng.
+Enter metadata).
+Then in the next screen the volunteer clicks on **Bron** (Eng.
+Source) and enters  the data in the input fields.
 When clicking OK, the data is pasted at the beginning of the text.
 All metadata lines of the source start with $.
-Then for each article the volunteer clicks the **Artikel** button and enters the data.
+Then for each article the volunteer clicks the **Artikel** (Engl.
+Article) button and enters the data.
 After clicking OK, the data is copied to  the clipboard.
 Then the volunteer clicks in the text right before where the article begins and pastes the data.
 All meta data lines of the article start with #.

 For an extensive manual see `handleiding.pdf` in the folder `addMetaData_CheckText`.